Stop Snoring and Enjoy Your Nights Again With Sleep Apnea Treatment

 Sleep apnea has many risk factors associated with it.
-Many of these are things that a dentist is specifically trained to notice during a routine exam.
+Many of these are items that a dentist is specifically trained to notice during a routine exam.
 These risk factors include:

 In order to screen for OSA, an oxygen meter will be sent home with you to measure your oxygen levels and heart rate over a three-night period.
-If your results demonstrate irregularities in your oxygen levels and heart rate, then more testing may be necessary to find out the extent of your apnea.
+If your results demonstrate irregularities in your oxygen levels and heart rate, then more testing can be scheduled to find out the extent of your apnea.

-Most cases of sleep apnea are treated with a CPAP device.
+Most cases of sleep apnea are treated with a CPAP device, which is a machine that provides continuous airflow during the night.
 While this is the most common treatment, it can be difficult to wear for some patients.
-In fact, 50% of patients given a CPAP device stop using it with the first year and the damaging effects of the disease continues.
+Actually, 50% of patients given a CPAP device stop using it within the first year, continuing the damaging effects of OSA.

-If you are currently not wearing your CPAP, don’t travel with your CPAP or have been told you snore and would like information about an oral appliance, call 614-267-5413 or use our convenient Request an Appointment form.
-Dr. Raisch's sleep apnea patients come from Beechwold, Clintonville, Columbus, Worthington, Arlington and neighboring areas.
+If you are currently not wearing your CPAP, don’t travel with your CPAP, or would like information about an oral appliance, call 614-267-5413 or use our convenient Request an Appointment form.